Priyanvi9/Cloud_Assignment_Priyanvi/README.md

 6.  **Update Frontend (Part 1) to use Backend:**

-      * Modify your `script.js` in the `frontend/` directory to handle image uploads to the `swachh-sahayak-original-images-[yourname]` bucket.
+      * Modify your `script.js` in the `frontend/` directory to handle image uploads to the `swachh-sahayak-original-images-[priyanvi]` bucket.
 This usually involves:
           * Creating an `AWS.S3` client (ensure you manage credentials securely, e.g., via Cognito Identity Pools for production, or simplified for assignment).
           * Using `s3.upload()` or `s3.putObject()` methods to put the selected file directly into the bucket.
       * After making changes, re-deploy your frontend to S3 (as per Step 4 in Part 1).